Professional reporting on sustainability

 - Companies are also allowed to develop their own topics and criteria as long as they comply with the GRI quality principles.

-The Uelzena Group report is based on the “Core” option.
+The Uelzena Group 2019 report is also based on the “Core” option.